The Weeknd tour: setlist and ticket details

-The popstar, whose real-name is Abel Makkonen Tesfaye, is playing some of the most famous venues across the United States and Canada on the After Hours til Dawn tour.
+The popstar, whose real-name is Abel Makkonen Tesfaye, is playing some of the most famous venues across the United States and Canada on his After Hours til Dawn tour.

 Here is all you need to know: